spanzeri/vkguide-zig/README.md

 > I ended up create manual bindings for all the c functions, structs and constants I use.
 > While this is possible, I would *strongly* recommend using bindings when they are available.

->[!NOTE]
-> Currently, you might experience validation errors.
-Those are related to the recently introduced synchronization validation.
->
-> The solution, is to have render semaphores on swapchain images rather than in-flight frames.
->
-> I haven't had the chance to fix this yet, but I will as soon as I have some time.

 ### Note:
 I am not an experienced Zig programmer, and this code is not intended to be optimal or *idiomatic*.